qadan/civviebot/README.md

 Otherwise, once CivvieBot is installed and running, if you open CivvieBot's API in your browser, it'll give you the link and some setup instructions for getting it up and running in a Discord server.

 ### Getting documentation

+Documentation on how to use CivvieBot is provided by CivvieBot itself.
+Most of the documentation is provided by slash commands, but you can also get some pointers by trying to access the CivvieBot API through a browser.

 Once it's set up in a channel, use `/COMMAND_PREFIX quickstart` for a quickstart guide, `/COMMAND_PREFIX faq` for some more specific documentation, or `/COMMAND_PREFIX commands` to list commands and their functions.
 Replace `COMMAND_PREFIX` with the `COMMAND_PREFIX` you're actually using.